 For example, getting a taxi costs 75 JD whereas the car rental price for entire 4 days was 102 JD.
-So if your trip involves going straight from Wadi Rum to Amman, we highly recommend making it a 4 day road trip in Jordan.
+So if your trip involves going straight from Wadi Rum to Amman, we highly recommend making it a 4 day road trip in Jordan and driving yourself.

 The drive is long, its about 350 km, and took us around 4/5 hours with bathroom breaks.
 This is considering we had quite good conditions on the road and it wasn’t busy.
 The road itself is good so driving should not be an issue overall and if you plan correctly and take it easy, stopping along the roads may even lead to some hidden treasures.

 We were lucky enough to stumble on some bakeries and and can get great arabic or turkish coffee almost everywhere!

 Day 5 - How to experience Amman